 — David Tyler (@DavidTylerVO) October 27, 2015

 It was a beautiful spring morning in Montréal, the kind we had dreamt about all winter long, the smell of Saturday was calling out, the birds were singing their morning song, the smell of freshly cut grass occasionally blew in.
 My wife, my sons and I decided to go out for brunch at a local restaurant.
 As we sat there on the terrace I noticed a group of teenagers across the street who were holding a car wash, whether they were a softball team, soccer team, school band I wasn’t quite sure.
 It was obvious however that they were having quite a difficult time attracting anyone despite the fact that there had been a downpour the night before.
 They were waving their signs, yelling and jumping up and down but to no avail.
 After watching this scene for maybe half an hour and as our waitress cleared the table I had an idea…was it a need to help or just my own selfish desire to prove a point I don’t know.
 I grabbed a black sharpee from the car and ran across the street.
 After introducing myself and my idea I took 4 of their signs, flipped them over and simply wrote “Car Wash $10”.
 I headed back to the restaurant to enjoy my freshly frothed cappuccino and to see my plan unfold.
 Sure enough, before I could get past the foam topping, cars had started to pull into the parking lot and by the time I had paid the bill, there was a line-up!
-All in a days work I thought as I piled my family into the car to head home…just like I had told one of my clients the week before ‘the simpler the message the better’!
+All in a days work I thought as I piled my family into the car to head home and turned on the radio just like I had told one of my clients the week before ‘the simpler the message the better’!

 While the kids had thought to bring all of their buckets, wash cloths, hoses, soap and a change of cloths all the elements you need for a successful car wash they hadn’t thought about how they were going to attract their customer.
 Their attempts were confusing at best, each one of their signs had different messages each explaining in a different way what the car wash was for, why they should stop and let them wash their car etc. What they needed was one simple and clear message to attract customers “Car Wash $10”.